Everything You Need to Know About Outdoor Patio Heaters

 Types of Patio Heaters

 All patio heaters produce radiant heat, which directly heats the objects — or people and pets — seated near them, rather than heating the air.
-If you’ve ever used an infrared sauna, the effect is similar.
+If you’ve ever used an infrared or a portable sauna, the effect is similar.
 Patio heaters are either gas-powered or electric and come in several styles, including:

 - Tall, portable, freestanding models typically outfitted with a propane tank, like this 88-inch heater with wheels;